realyoterry/vidclip/README.md

 ### Contributing

 Contributions are welcome to everyone!
-Please make a pull request at the [GitHub repository](https://github.com/realyoterry/vidclip) after you have made your changes.
+Please make sure you have read the [CONTRIBUTING.md](https://github.com/realyoterry/vidclip/bloc/main/CONTRIBUTING.md) file, and the [COMMIT_CONVENTION.md](https://github.com/realyoterry/vidclip/blob/main/COMMIT_CONVENTION.md) file before you get started.
+When you are done, make a pull request at the [GitHub repository](https://github.com/realyoterry/vidclip).

 ### Security

-If you discover any security vulnerabilities, we kindly ask you to read the [SECURITY.md](https://github.com/realyoterry/vidclip/blob/main/SECURITY.md) file to create an issue.
+If you discover any security vulnerabilities, we kindly ask you to read the [SECURITY.md](https://github.com/realyoterry/vidclip/blob/main/SECURITY.md), then create an issue.
 We take security **very seriously**, and will address the reported vulnerabilities as quickly as possible.
 Your cooperation and assistance in maintaining the security of this project are greatly appreciated.

 ### License